albertodev01/equations/README.md

 }
 ```

-As we've already pointed out, both ways are equivalent but `DurandKerner` is computationally slower than `Cubic` and it doesn't guarantee to always converge to the correct roots.
+As we've already pointed out, both ways are equivalent.
+However, `DurandKerner` is computationally slower than `Cubic` and doesn't always guarantee to converge to the correct roots.
 Use `DurandKerner` only when the degree of your polynomial is greater or equal to 5.

 ```dart
 final quadratic = Algebraic.from(const [